ffund/ml-sys-ops/index.md

 **Instructor**: Fraida Fund (ffund@nyu.edu) (370 Jay St, Room 936).
 The best way to reach me is to post on Ed or to visit my office hour (see Brightspace calendar for dates and Zoom links).

 **Instruction mode**: In person.
-We will meet on Thursdays at 2PM in 370 Jay Street, Room 202.
+We will meet on Mondays at 11AM in 370 Jay Street, Room 202.

 **Prerequisites**: ECE-GY 6143 Intro ML or equivalent.

-**Approach**: students will learn through a combination of lectures, case studies, guided lab assignments on the [ChameleonCloud](https://chameleoncloud.org/) research infrastructure and on commercial clouds (GCP, AWS), and a final project.
+**Approach**: students will learn through a combination of lectures, case studies, guided lab assignments on the [ChameleonCloud](https://chameleoncloud.org/) research infrastructure and on commercial clouds (GCP, DigitalOcean), and a final project.

 **Grading**: 60% lab assignments (weekly); 40% final project.